-Withdrawal Date and Last Day of Attendance - Defined as last day of educationally related activity as determined by the office of the Registrar.
+Withdrawal Date and Last Day of Attendance - Defined as last day of educationally related activity as determined by the Attendance Officer or the Office of the Registrar.

 Date of Determination - Defined as 14 days after the student's LDA unless there are unusual circumstances.